duartegroup/autodE/doc/dev/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, contributors do not have permission to push branches to the
-main autoDE remote repository (``duartegroup/autode``).
+main autodE remote repository (``duartegroup/autode``).
 In most cases,
-you should contribute to autoDE through a pull request from a fork.
+you should contribute to autodE through a pull request from a fork.

 Several, smaller pull requests instead of one big PR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Smaller pull requests are reviewed faster, and more accurately.
+Smaller pull requests (PRs) are reviewed faster, and more accurately.
 We therefore encourage contributors to keep the set of changes within a single pull request as small as possible.
 If your pull request modifies more than 5 files, and/or several hundred lines of code, you should